Frequently Asked Questions

 Some of the boards are produced in Switzerland, some of the boards are produced by GHI Electronics in the United States.

 Yes, you can find it on the GHI forum.

 .NET on a microcontroller?
 Isn't .NET far too large for that?

 The original implementation for PCs and servers is indeed way too large for a microcontroller, and provides much functionality not needed in an embedded system.
 However, the .NET Micro Framework is a completely separate implementation, with a carefully chosen subset of the .NET libraries, especially designed for microcontrollers.
-It is about one percent of the full framework's size.
+It is only about one percent (!) of the full framework's size.
 You can build useful, albeit small, NETMF applications for microcontrollers that have a total of 48 KB of RAM.
 For someone used to developing software for resource-constrained devices, a micro-controller with 96 KB of RAM is comfortable, one with 192 KB of RAM downright luxurious, not to speak of the high-end 256 KB parts.
 And this enables application (and to a large extent, even driver) development in C#, cross-developing from Visual Studio, symbolic debugging with breakpoints, etc.

 Is Microsoft's NETMF really open source?

 The Apache 2.0 license is one of the most popular open source licenses.
 Examples of Apache-licensed projects are Apache Tomcat (Web server), Apache Subversion (version control system), and Google's Android.
 Unlike GPL-licensed software, you can use, modify and distribute Apache-licensed software, both non-commercially or commercially, without having to publish your changes.
 As far as we are concerned, this license is extremely open.